strets123/frictionless-pres/PITCHME.md

 ```

 ---
-Now for the deep learning step using pandas, tensorflow and keras with the resnet training dataset.
+#### Now for the deep learning step using pandas, tensorflow and keras

 * Subrepo pandas code uses `read_csv` which is not streaming
 * Create new pipelines which depend on the initial one